deltachat/deltachat-node/README.md

 2. Bump version number in package.json
 3. Commit the changed files, commit message should be similiar to `Prepare for v1.0.0-foo.number`
-4. Tag the release with `git tag v1.0.0-foo.number`
+4. Tag the release with `git tag -a v1.0.0-foo.number`
 5. Push to github with `git push origin master --tags`
 6. Wait until Travis and AppVeyor have finished and uploaded prebuilt binaries to GitHub
 7. `npm run download-prebuilds` to download prebuilt binaries from GitHub.

 - In case this fails, you can also manually download the prebuilts from github and extract them.
 It's only important that it extracts to the target folder.

-8. `npx tsc` to build the typescript.
+8. `npm run build:bindings:ts` to build the typescript.
 9. `npm publish` publishes it to npm.
 You probably need write rights to npm.

 ## License